 Dear Prospective Athletic Training Student:

 Thank you for your interest in the Southern Connecticut State University Athletic Training Program.
 Your interest in athletic training comes at a very exciting time professionally.
 Athletic trainers have gone beyond the traditional athletic setting.
-Athletic trainers can be found working with performing arts like the Cirque Soleil, with the military during combat training and at the corporate level to prevent injury and hopefully drive down the cost of healthcare which is hurting us nationally.
+Athletic trainers can be found working with performing arts like the Cirque Soleil, with the military during training and at the corporate level to prevent injury.

 Gary E. Morin Ph.D., ATC